jgm/pandoc/test/command/biblatex-inproceedings.md

 	Venue = {Aspenäsgarden, Lerum}}
 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'This is a typical inproceedings entry.
+- annote: "This is a typical inproceedings entry.
 Note the booksubtitle, shorttitle, indextitle, and indexsorttitle fields.
-Also note the eventdate field.'
+Also note the eventdate field."
   author:
   - family: Moraux
     given: Paul